 Face flies and cluster flies may hibernate in the walls of homes or other buildings during the fall and winter months.
 When the temperatures lower, the adult Face flies are attracted to the warmth of the walls.

 Particularly attractive to these flies are the south and east sides of structures because of the late summer sun.

 During spring or on a warm day, these flies become active and come into your homes.

 They are attracted to light and may be found near windows or light bulbs.

 Management of Face Flies

-As with all fly control, the best measure of pest control is the removal of their breeding sources that promote larval growth.
-The face flies breed in fresh cattle manure that has not been disturbed, so removing these sites may not be possible.
-However, by increasing the cattle movement in a given area by restricting their pasture area, these manure areas with be disturbed and reduce the development of the larval forms.
+As with all fly control, the best measure of fly control is the removal of their breeding sources that promote larval growth.
+Face flies breed in fresh cattle manure that has not been disturbed, so removing these sites may not be possible.
+However, by increasing the cattle movement in a given area by restricting their pasture area, these manure areas will be disturbed and reduce the development of the larval forms.

 Face fly problems in structures can be partially prevented, but after the fall little can be done.
 All of those currently found within the home had infiltrated walls months ago.